AI-Collaboratory/jupyterhub-ansible/README.md

 environment managed as a Docker container.

 By default we're using the stock SciPy Docker container.
-But if other languages environments are useful to you let us know and we can pick additional containers from [docker-stacks] or build our own.
+But if other languages environments are potentially useful to you please get in touch: we can pick additional containers from [docker-stacks] or build our own.

 ## Setup